A Detailed Guide to Amazon Accounting for FBA Sellers

 These are all challenges that Amazon sellers face.

-When you categorize inventory properly and keep an up-to-date balance sheet, you can make decisions based on the data instead of going off intuition.
+When you set up inventory accounting properly and keep an up-to-date balance sheet, you can make decisions based on the data instead of going off intuition.
+You will also have the data available to back up requests to suppliers for preferential pricing or terms on future purchases.

 The other benefit is that if you ever need to take out any loans or short-term financing to buy more inventory or meet any purchase orders, it becomes easier to get what you need if you were already in the habit of keeping detailed books.